 - If it sounds too good to be true, it probably is.

 If you’re still feeling uneasy about your work-at-home job search — check out the paid membership site, FlexJobs.
-Every single job listed on their website is hand screened for legitimacy.
-So when you apply you can rest assured that you’re not going to fall prey to a work-at-home scam.
+Every single job listed on their website is hand-screened for legitimacy.
+So when you apply, you can rest assured that you’re not going to fall prey to a work-at-home scam.
 Not only does FlexJobs have an A+ rating with the Better Business Bureau, but they also offer a money-back guarantee if you’re not satisfied.

 Have you encountered ads for stuffing envelopes online?
 What other fraudulent opportunities have you come across?

 Originally published on March 31, 2009.
-Revised on November 27, 2016.
+Content updated December 2022.